Frequently

 her tail wagging is so cute!
 How did you do that?

 The picture is an animated .gif file.
-I
+I made it using animation software called JASC Animation

-animation software called JASC Animation Shop... which, unfortunately, is no longer available.
-It used to
+Shop... which, unfortunately, is no longer available.
+It used to come bundled with Paint Shop Pro.
+I've been a

-a long time... and have used it to edit and tweak just about every picture
+Paint Shop Pro user for a long time... and have used it to edit and tweak many of the pictures on this web site.
+You

-with Adobe Photoshop.
+may have heard people talk about editing pictures with Adobe Photoshop.
 Paint Shop Pro is almost every bit as powerful...

 at about one fifth of the price!
 Anyway, back to the question of how to make a picture with movement like the tail